 One of the biggest issues with mental health at work is not having the space to relax.
 While your employees do need to hit targets and keep clients happy, they also need to do it in a way that doesn’t leave them stressed.
 Too often we find ourselves constantly switched on, replying to emails at all hours.

 This can be a great way to run a competitive business, but we should remember that the same tech that keeps you connected can open opportunities for less stressful ways of working.
-Many successful companies, such as London-based digital marketing agency Passion Digital, encourage flexible hours and working from home, which can seriously help workers feel more positive.
+Many successful companies, encourage flexible hours and working from home, which can seriously help workers feel more positive.
 The effectiveness of this differs for every company, of course, but this is another opportunity to employ trial and error to find the right balance.

 6. Maintain a healthy environment